 2.10 Importance of reading

-In the annual Berkshire Hathaway and Wesco shareholder meetings and speeches, Munger recommends some books.
+In the annual Berkshire Hathaway and Wesco shareholder meetings and speeches, Charlie Munger's book recommendations.
 The relevant books and sources are now organized as follows:

 Charlie Munger: Books

 - Seeking Wisdom: From Darwin to Munger by Peter Bevelin (2008)